marceldegraaf/marceldegraaf.github.io/_posts/2014-04-24-experimenting-with-coreos-confd-etcd-fleet-and-cloudformation.md

 /app/server/5001
 {% endhighlight %}

-If you were to kill one of the Sinatra services (with `fleetctl destroy sinatra@<port>`) you would see that one entry disappears from etcd.
+If you were to kill one of the Sinatra services (with `fleetctl destroy sinatra@<port>.service`) you would see that one entry disappears from etcd.
 If you submit it again, it sould re-register itself.
 Quite neat!

 The next step is to add Nginx to the mix, to act as a dynamic proxy in front of these Sinatra services.